VectorLogoZone/vectorlogozone/README.md

-# HackerLogos
+# Vector Logo Zone

-This is the github pages source for [HackerLogos](http://www.hackerlogos.com/).
+This is the github pages source for the [Vector Logo Zone](http://www.vectorlogo.zone/).

 ## Running

 It is a static website built with Jekyll and can run anywhere.
-However, I made an Apache .htaccess file to prevent hotlinking.
+The default deploy script uses s3cmd to copy to Amazon S3.

+In order to run the python auto-update utilities, you need to `pip install python-frontmatter`

 ## To Do

-license
+ * fill in FAQs
+ * more detail on contribute page
+ * alternatives page: /support/alternative.html
+ * /404.html page
+ * wordmark:
+	/template/wordmark.svg
+	use wordmark in H1 if available
-/_includes/footer.html - Legal - CC0?
+ * /_includes/footer.html - Legal - CC0?
 CC-BY-SA?

-sitemap.txt -> sitemap.xml

-credits: finish icons
-	bootswatch
-	gimp
-	google_analytics
-	git

-discus: remove or make it work
+ * discus: remove or make it work

-new favicon
+ * new favicon

-/support/alternative.html

-new image type: wordmark

-new image type: original (=as specified by the company)

-Cloudflare

-svg metadata
+ * svg metadata

-categories for each logo
+ * categories for each /logos/*/index.md

-verify bing
+ * verify bing
-verify google webmastertools
+ * verify google webmastertools

-custom 404 page

-humans.txt
+ * humans.txt

-pngcrush
+ * pngcrush

-meta2png -> use external source for text
+ * more frontmatter in /logos/*/index.md: website, twitter, facebook

-More Logos
+## Logos

  * appharbor
  * erlang